 When James came into the league, then-Cavaliers teammate Ricky Davis was under the impression that LeBron's role was simply to pass him the ball, a role player of sorts.
 While James indeed notched an assist on a lob to Davis before scoring himself in his first contest as a professional, it would become clear that the Akron product's game transcended any sort of role.

 While many want to focus on James' rookie stats compared to those of Ball, it goes much deeper.
-With Ball, you not only see glimpses of a James-like game where he makes the right play as opposed to a play, but in the way he continues to go about his business while the West Coast tabloid shrapnel whirls past his head.
+With Ball, you see glimpses of a James-like game not only when he makes the right play as opposed to a play, but also in the way he continues to go about his business while the West Coast tabloid shrapnel whirls past his head.
 On a night where he's outplayed by 36-year-old Jose Calderon, comments from the opposition are routinely glowing, focused more on the person than that night's box score.

 While having the poster and the jersey and the highlight reels of James can provide fuel to a teenager who's looking to make it big, it's here where Ball will be able to launch himself into that next tier as an NBA player: avoiding the hype, trusting the process and focusing on the bigger picture.